andreschang/arctic_timeline.4.4/README.md

 # Arctic Timeline

 Interactive timeline of Arctic history for the [Climate Museum](http://climatemuseum.org)'s first exhibition, [*In Human Time*](http://inhumantime.org).
-The timeline focuses on three kinds of events in Arctic history, which are frequently overlapping: earth science, human exploration, and culture (art and writing).
+The timeline focuses on three (occasionally overlapping) categories of Arctic events: earth science, human exploration, and culture (art and writing).
 The timeline is written using D3v4 and makes use of scroller code by (Jim Vallandingham)[https://github.com/vlandham/scroll_demo].

 ## Authors